SETI/rms-opus/deploy/README.md

         source venv/bin/activate
         python api_tests.py

-3. Open some recent blog post pages, or other queries you want to be fast for others, in a browser:
+3. Open some recent blog post pages in a browser, or other queries you want to be fast for other users.

         open http://ringsnodesearchtool.blogspot.com/